 Memory can be either volatile and non-volatile memory.
-Volatile memory is a temporary memory that loses its contents when the computer or hardware device loses power.
-Computer RAM is a good example of a volatile memory and is why if your computer freezes or reboots when working on a program you lose anything that hasn't been saved.
+Volatile memory is memory that loses its contents when the computer or hardware device loses power.
+Computer RAM is an example of a volatile memory and is why if your computer freezes or reboots when working on a program, you lose anything that hasn't been saved.
 Non-volatile memory, sometimes abbreviated as NVRAM, is memory that keeps its contents even if the power is lost.
-EPROM is a good example of a non-volatile memory.
+EPROM is an example of a non-volatile memory.

 Memory is not disk storage

 It is very common for new computer users to be confused by what parts in the computer are memory.
 Although both the hard drive and RAM are considered memory, it is more appropriate to refer to RAM as "memory" or "primary memory" and a hard drive as "storage" or "secondary storage" and not memory.

 When a program such as your Internet browser is open, it is loaded from your hard drive and placed into RAM, which allows that program to communicate with the processor at higher speeds.
 Anything you save to your computer, such as a picture or video, is sent to your hard drive for storage.

 When someone asks how much memory is in your computer, it is often between 1GB and 8GB of Random Access Memory (RAM) and several hundred gigabytes of hard disk drive memory (storage).
 In other words, you will almost always have more hard drive space than RAM.